Wasted investment as most businesses "digital laggards"

 - Over a third (36%) cannot measure the business results of digital investment

-A study commissioned by digital commerce consultancy, Salmon, and the #1 managed cloud company Rackspace®, has revealed a lack of digital strategy amongst organisations which could hinder digital transformation.
+A study commissioned by digital commerce consultancy, Salmon, a Wunderman Commerce Company, and the #1 managed cloud company Rackspace®, has revealed a lack of digital strategy amongst organisations which could hinder digital transformation.
 The February 2016 commissioned study, Prepare Your Business for the Digital Future, conducted by Forrester Consulting on behalf of Salmon and Rackspace, set out to explore the key learnings and best practice from the companies considered to be digital experts.

 It revealed that digital is a priority for businesses - 81% of organisations have a digital strategy in place and almost three-quarters (74%) believe they have defined processes, the right structure and skills to deliver digital projects.
 However more than a third (36%) admit they cannot measure the business impact and benefits of digital investment.

 To evaluate an organisation’s maturity, Forrester asked respondents to assess their digital strategy, organisation, and technology, examining dimensions such as executive support, vision, resourcing, and operational effectiveness.
 Based on the results, respondents were segmented into four categories: experts, operators, strategists and laggards.
 The study found that one in 10 (11%) are digital experts, with the majority (57%) of businesses surveyed being laggards – laggard is defined as a company with weak digital transformation strategies and lacking the ability to execute.